Skip to main content

 Approximation Guarantees and the Power of Randomization

 Many AI tasks can be formulated as optimization or estimation problems where exact solutions are computationally intractable.
 Randomized algorithms provide a powerful framework for trading a small, controlled amount of accuracy for dramatic reductions in computational cost.
-The formal framework is the (epsilon, delta)-approximation: with probability at least 1 - delta, the output is within a factor of (1 + epsilon) of the optimal solution.
+The formal framework is the (epsilon, delta)-approximation: with probability at least 1 - delta, the output is a multiplicative (1 + epsilon)-approximation of the optimal solution (the output never exceeds (1 + epsilon) times the optimal value, or stays above (1 - epsilon) times it for maximization problems).

-The key insight -- and the reason randomized algorithms are so effective -- is that for many problems, achieving epsilon = 0.01 (1% error) requires exponentially less computation than achieving epsilon = 0 (exact solution) [@mitzenmacher2017probability, @motwani1995randomized].
-A randomized algorithm that gives a 99%-accurate answer in O(n log n) time is often far more useful than an exact algorithm that takes O(n^3) time, especially when the input itself is noisy (as training data always is).
+The key insight, and the reason randomized algorithms are so effective, is that for many problems, achieving epsilon = 0.01 (a multiplicative tolerance of 1%, i.e. the answer is within a factor of 1.01 of optimal) requires exponentially less computation than achieving epsilon = 0 (exact solution) [@mitzenmacher2017probability, @motwani1995randomized].
+A randomized algorithm that gives an answer within a factor of 1.01 of optimal in O(n log n) time is often far more useful than an exact algorithm that takes O(n^3) time, especially when the input itself is noisy (as training data always is).
 In many AI applications, the approximation error of randomized algorithms is smaller than the inherent noise in the data, making the approximation essentially lossless in practice.

 Concentration Inequalities: The Engine of Randomized Algorithms

-• Chernoff-Hoeffding bounds: For sums of independent bounded random variables, the probability of deviation epsilon from the mean decays exponentially as exp(-2 n epsilon^2).
+• Chernoff-Hoeffding bounds: For sums of independent bounded random variables, the probability of deviation epsilon from the mean decays exponentially as exp(-2 n epsilon^2) (for variables bounded in [0,1]).
 This underpins the guarantees of random sampling, reservoir sampling, and stochastic gradient descent.

 • Johnson-Lindenstrauss lemma: Random projections preserve pairwise distances with high probability.
 This is the foundation of dimensionality reduction, random features, and efficient nearest neighbor search.